 Lafferty, A., McConkey, R., & Taggart, L. (2013).
 Beyond friendship: The nature and meaning of close personal relationships as perceived by adults with learning disabilities.
 Disability & Society, 28(8), 1074-1088.

 Lyden, M. (2007).
 Assessment of sexual consent capacity.
-Sexuality and disability, 25(1), 3-20. doi: 10.1007/s11195-006-9028-2.
+Sexuality and Disability, 25(1), 3-20.

 McBrien, J. & Power, M. (2002).
 Professional attitudes to supporting parents with learning disabilities.
 Tizard Learning Disability Review, 7(3), 16-22.

 Natasha, A. & Miriam, T. G. (2017).
 Pleasure, sex, prohibition, intellectual disability, and dangerous ideas.
-An international journal on sexual and reproductive health and rights, 25, 114-120.
+An International Journal on Sexual and Reproductive Health and Rights, 25, 114-120.

 Neuman, R. (2019).
-Parents' perceptions regarding couple relationships of their adult children with intellectual disabilities.
-Journal of Applied Research in Intellectual Disabilities.
-Retrieved from: https://onlinelibrary.wiley.com/doi/abs/10.1111/jar.12674

-Neuman, R. (2019).
 Attitudes of direct support staff, regarding couples’ relationships of adults with intellectual disabilities: Implications for the provision of supports.
 Journal of Social Service Research, 46(5), 713-725.

-Neuman, R. (2020).
+Neuman, R. (2020a).
 The life journeys of adults with intellectual and developmental disabilities:

 Implications for a new model of holistic supports.
-Journal of Social Service Research.
+Journal of Social Service Research, 1-

-Retrieved from: https://doi.org/10.1080/01488376
+16.

+Neuman, R. (2020b).
+Parents' perceptions regarding couple relationships of their adult children with intellectual disabilities.
+Journal of Applied Research in Intellectual Disabilities, 33(2), 310-320.

 Neuman, R., & Reiter, S. (2017).
-Couple relationships as perceived by adults with intellectual disability -implications for quality of Life and self-concept.
+Couple relationships as perceived by adults with intellectual disability: Implications for quality of life and self-concept.
 International Journal of Developmental Disabilities, 63(3), 138-147.

-Prilleltensky, O. (2004a).
-Motherhood and Disability – Children and Choices.
+Prilleltensky, O. (2004).
+Motherhood and disability – Children and choices.
 Palgrave Macmillam.

 Reiter S., & Bryen.
 N. D. (2012).
 Attitudinal barriers to rehabilitation.
 In J. H. Stone & M. Blouin (Eds.), International encyclopedia of rehabilitation.
-Retrieved from: http://cirrie.buffalo.edu/encyclopedia/en/article/297/
+Buffalo, NY: Center for International and Exchange (CIRRIE).

 Rogers, C. (2010).
 But it’s not all about the sex: Mothering, normalization and young learning disabled people.
-Disability and Society, 25(1), 63-74. doi: 10.1080/09687590903363365.
+Disability and Society, 25(1), 63-74.

 Rushbrooke, E., Murray, C., & Townsend, S. (2014).
 The experiences of intimate relationships by adults with intellectual disabilities: A qualitative study.
-Journal of Applied Research in Intellectual Disabilities, 27(6), 531-541
+Journal of Applied Research in Intellectual Disabilities, 27(6), 531-541.

 Schaaf, N. (2011).
 Negotiating sexuality in the convention on the rights of persons with disabilities.
 International Journal on Human Rights, 8(14), 113- 131.